What you need to get started with the balenaFin. All the components required to get started with the balenaFin are available in our Developer Kit.

 Any storage variant (8GB, 16GB, 32GB and 64GB) will work for this tutorial.
 If you don’t have one available, you can order now from the balenaFin Store.

 To flash your Fin with an OS, you will need to connect it to your computer with a USB to Micro-USB cable.

 The balenaFin Developer kit includes a 5.5/2.1mm Barrel Jack Power supply that can be connected to the Barrel connector on the Fin (see BARREL_JACK on Top Mapping).
 Any other compatible power supply can also be connected with a Phoenix connector (see PHOENIX on Top Mapping).
 The negative polarity of the Phoenix connector is labeled on the PCB with a “-” symbol.
+If using a different power supply from the one included in the Developer Kit, please make sure it can provide 6-24V and at least 12.5W.
 You can also power the balenaFin from the 5V pins exposed by the HAT connector, 2.5A are required as per the HAT specification.

 Place the coin-cell battery in its socket (see RTC_CELL on Top Mapping) with the positive polarity side facing upwards.
 This step can be skipped if you don’t have a coin-cell available.
 Keep in mind that any RTC examples will not work properly.

 In order to flash an OS to the balenaFin, the Fin must be placed into a USB Mass Storage Mode to allow the eMMC storage to be written to.
 The following proceedure will place the Fin into this boot mode: